DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The haemangiomas described below are all very rare conditions.

 |Acquired multiple haemangiomatosis||

 The Kasabach-Merritt syndrome is also known as haemangioma-thrombocytopenia syndrome.
-It is a rare complication of a rapidly growing vascular lesion, but is no longer thought to arise from ordinary infantile haemangiomas.
+It is a rare complication of a rapidly growing vascular lesion but is no longer thought to arise from an ordinary infantile proliferative haemangioma.

 Hypoxia (inadequate oxygen to the skin) is now considered the likely reason for the proliferation of blood vessels.
 Endothelial progenitor cells (EPCs) circulate in a fetus and cause new blood vessels to form in response to hypoxia.
 Normally, EPCs have gone by the time a baby is born, but they may still be present in low birthweight or premature babies.
 As the EPCs disappear later in life, the haemangioma may regress.

 Segmental haemangiomas are thought to arise early in gestation (6-8 weeks) as a developmental error.

 Infantile haemangiomas are usually diagnosed clinically and no investigations are necessary for the majority of superficial lesions.

 Deep infantile haemangiomas or segmental haemangiomas are routinely investigated with ultrasound scanning.
 An ultrasound scan is also often performed when there is uncertainty about the diagnosis or whether underlying tissues are affected.
 Characteristically, a haemangioma has a firm lobular structure with vessels separating the lobules.

 It may also be necessary to perform Magnetic Resonance Imaging (MRI) or angiography to help plan treatment.
 Children with complex lesions are best assessed by a panel of experts, including paediatrician, dermatologist, radiologist, ophthalmologist, vascular and plastic surgeons.